-It’s a great setting for a such an intimate gig such as this: a classic Victorian pub named after a Dickens character in ‘David Copperfield’ – with Owens’ own storytelling prowess, both as between song raconteur and with the material on display tonight, proving worthy of such a literary named venue.
-Running through most of the album in no particular order, there’s no denying the special quality of the songs on display here: heartfelt ballads such as ‘No Way Around It’ followed by the atmospheric title track, ‘Southern Wind’ and the bluesy ‘Bad News’ about a woman trapped in an abusive relationship – incidentally appropriate perhaps performed in a pub itself named after someone ill-used and abandoned by a worthless husband in earlier life.
+It’s a great setting for an intimate gig such as this: a classic Victorian pub named after a Dickens character in ‘David Copperfield’ – with Owens’ own storytelling prowess, both as between song raconteur and with the material on display tonight – proving worthy of such a literary named venue.
+Running through most of the ‘Southern Wind’ album in no particular order, there’s no denying the special quality of the songs on display here: heartfelt ballads such as ‘No Way Around It’ followed by the atmospheric title track and the bluesy ‘Bad News’ about a woman trapped in an abusive relationship – incidentally appropriate perhaps performed in a pub itself named after someone ill-used and abandoned by a worthless husband in earlier life.

 Although Owens is more than happy to joke at his own expense about the misery which inhabits so much of his material, tonight is an almost entirely joyous sounding affair.
-His humorous storytelling is allied to upbeat sounding songs such as ‘Anything Helps’ which entirely belies its subject matter – the lyrics to the tune inspired by a homeless guy on his uppers spied by the side of a highway: “Anything helps/When you have nothing.”
+His humorous storytelling is allied to upbeat sounding songs such as ‘Anything Helps’ which entirely belies its subject matter – the lyrics to the tune inspired by a homeless guy on his uppers spied by the side of a highway with a sign that read: “Anything helps/When you have nothing.”

-Apologising in advance for the absence of trumpet accompaniment on the song, ‘Louisville Lip,’ Dean’s plangent tribute to Cassius Clay written on the night he was in Amarillo and heard that Muhammad Ali had died, his whistling has to make up for the absence of any brass instrumentation tonight.
+Apologising in advance for the absence of trumpet accompaniment on the song, ‘Louisville Lip,’ which features on the album – Dean’s plangent tribute to Cassius Clay written on the night he was in Amarillo and heard that Muhammad Ali had died – his whistling has to make up for the absence of any brass instrumentation tonight.

-The back story to the song was about how the young Dean’s affection for Ali was in part down to his desire to own a similar pair of white silk boxing shorts with black stripes himself, and his father’s rejoinder that he’d only acquiesce if Dean was prepared to get in the ring himself – proved the spur for Owens’ own flirtation with pugilism at the Leith Victoria AAC Boxing Club.
-It’s a beautifully downbeat song, name checking the fight with George Foreman in which Ali pulled off the famous rope-a-dope trick.
-Like much of Owens’ material, it’s an opportunity in which to frame a personal relationship – this time that with his father – the song proving the Scottish songwriting equivalent of Nick Hornby’s ‘Fever Pitch.’
+The back story to the song was about how young Dean’s affection for Ali was in part down to his desire to own a pair of white silk boxing shorts similar to those of the boxer, and his father’s rejoinder that he’d only acquiesce if Dean was prepared to get in the ring himself, proved the spur for Owens’ own flirtation with pugilism at the Leith Victoria AAC Boxing Club.
+It’s a beautifully downbeat song, name checking the fight with George Foreman in which Ali pulled off his famous rope-a-dope trick.
+Like much of Owens’ material, it’s an opportunity in which to frame a personal relationship – this time that with his father – the song proving something akin to the Scottish songwriting equivalent of Nick Hornby’s ‘Fever Pitch.’
 Even were this tune interpreted just as a straightforward eulogy for the personal impact Ali had on Owens, there’s no doubt it would still merit top billing alongside Survivor’s ‘Eye of the Tiger’ as the best song ever written about boxing.

-Not to be outdone by her husband, Owens’ mother features in the eponymously titled next song, a tune somewhat long in gestation: her criticism of Owens for taking so long to write a dedication to her proving the inspiration for the number.
-“You can’t break a cracked cup” is one of Owens’ mother’s folksy malapropisms, and this saying apparently proved the catalyst for the calypso like lilt of ‘Mother’ – co-written with Will Kimbrough and Danny Wilson (who was in attendance tonight).
+Not to be outdone by her husband, Owens’ mother features in the eponymously titled next song, ‘Mother’, a tune somewhat long in gestation: her criticism of Owens for the time it took to write a dedication to her proving the inspiration for this number.
+“You can’t break a cracked cup” is one of Owens’ mother’s folksy malapropisms, and this saying apparently proved the catalyst for the calypso like lilt of the song – co-written with Will Kimbrough and Danny Wilson (who was in attendance tonight).